On Weakly Complete Universal Enveloping Algebras: A Poincare-Birkhoff-Witt Theorem: The Weakly Complete Enveloping Algebra of a Profinite-Dimensional Lie Algebra

-\begin{Definition} A topological Lie algebra $\g$ over $\K$ is called {\it profinite-dimensional} if $\g=\lim_{I\in\II(\g)}\g/I$.
+\begin{Definition} A topological Lie algebra $\g$ over $\K$ is called {\it profinite-dimensional} if $\g=\lim_{\i\in\II(\g)}\g/\i$.
 Let $\LL$ denote the category of profinite-dimensional Lie algebras (over $\K$) and continuous Lie algebra morphisms between them. \end{Definition}

-Notice that by its definition every profinite-dimensional Lie algebra is a pro-Lie algebra and is therefore weakly complete.
+Notice that by its definition every profinite-dimensional Lie algebra is weakly complete.
 A comment following Theorem 3.12 of \cite{dhtwo} exhibits an example of a weakly complete $\K$-Lie algebra which is not a profinite-dimensional Lie algebra.

 Let $\AA$ denote the category of weakly complete associative unital algebras over $\K$.
-However, instead of considering the full category of weakly complete Lie algebras over $\K$, in the following we consider $\LL$.
-The reason for this restriction is Theorem A7.34 of \cite{compbook} stating that every weakly complete unital $\K$-algebra is the projective limit of its finite-dimensional quotient algebras.
-This implies at once the following \begin{lemma} Let $A$ be a weakly complete unital $\K$-algebra.
-Then the weakly complete Lie algebra $\li A$ obtained by considering on the weakly complete vector space $A$ the Lie algebra obtained with respect to the Lie bracket $[x,y]=xy-yx$ is profinite-dimensional. \end{lemma}
+However, instead of considering the full category of weakly complete Lie algebras over $\K$, in the following we consider $\LL$, the category of profinite-dimensional Lie algebras over $\K$ and continuous $\K$-Lie algebra morphisms.
+The reason for this restriction is Theorem \ref{1.1} stating that every weakly complete unital $\K$-algebra is the projective limit of its finite-dimensional quotient algebras.
+This implies at once the following \begin{Proposition} Let $A$ be any weakly complete unital $\K$-algebra and $\li A$ the weakly complete Lie algebra obtained by considering on the weakly complete vector space $A$ the Lie algebra obtained with the Lie bracket $[x,y]=xy-yx$.
+Then $\li A$ is profinite-dimensional. \end{Proposition}

 The functor which associates with a weakly complete associative algebra $A$ the profinite-dimensional Lie algebra $\li A$ is called the {\it underlying Lie algebra functor}.